Theory of multiple intelligences: Proposed additional intelligences

+Pedagogical and digital

 In January 2016, Gardner mentioned in an interview with Big Think that he was considering adding the teaching–pedagogical intelligence "which allows us to be able to teach successfully to other people".
 In the same interview, he explicitly refused some other suggested intelligences like humour, cooking and sexual intelligence.
 Professor Nan B. Adams argues that based on Gardner's definition of multiple intelligences, digital intelligence – a meta-intelligence composed of many other identified intelligences and stemmed from human interactions with digital computers – now exists.